mgumz/vopher/README.md

       -dry
             dry-run, show what would happen [prune, clean] -f string
-            path to list of plugins (default "vopher.list") -filter value
+            path|url to list of plugins (default "vopher.list") -filter value
             operate on given plugins only; matches substrings, can be given multiple times -force